Kentucky Route 70: The Caveland area (Edmonson, Barren, and Metcalfe counties)

-After the intersection with KY 185, KY 70 immediately enters Edmonson County.
-KY 70 then rolls onward towards the communities of Huff and Windyville.
-It then meets KY 259, and then KY 70 and 259 run concurrently to cross the Green River at Brownsville, the Edmonson County seat.
+Immediately after the intersection with KY 185, KY 70 enters Edmonson County, where it runs onward towards the communities of Huff and Windyville before it meets KY 259, and the two routes run concurrently to cross the Green River at Brownsville, the Edmonson County seat.
 This is KY 70's second crossing of the Green River.
-The two state routes run concurrently throughout the city of Brownsville, and splits just south of the Edmonson County High School on the south side of town.
+The two state routes run concurrently throughout the city of Brownsville, and splits just south of the entrance to the Edmonson County High School on the south side of town.

-Going east of Brownsville, KY 70 is the main route through Mammoth Cave National Park in Edmonson and Barren Counties.
+Going east from Brownsville, KY 70 is the main route through Mammoth Cave National Park in Edmonson County, including the site of the former town of Elko.
 While traversing the park, KY 70 runs concurrently with the Mammoth Cave Parkway before entering Barren County.
-After a brief concurrency with KY 255, KY 70 traverses the exit 53 interchange of Interstate 65, and meeting the western terminus of KY 90 and then crosses US 31W, all three actions occur in Cave City, which is the core part of a tourism hotbed in Barren County because of the close proximity to the Mammoth Cave National Park.
+After a brief concurrency with KY 255 from Chaumont to near Highland Springs, KY 70 traverses the exit 53 interchange of I-65, and meeting the western terminus of KY 90 and then crosses US 31W, all three actions occur in Cave City, which is the core part of a tourism hotbed in Barren County because of the close proximity to the Mammoth Cave National Park.

-Most of KY 70 from Brownsville to Cave City is designated as an official Kentucky Scenic Byway.
-KY 70 from the Mammoth Cave park's southeast boundary to the junction with KY 90 is part of the Cordell Hill Scenic Byway, most of which is the core route of the annual Roller Coaster Yard Sale, which includes parts of KY 90 and KY 63 in the southern part of the state.
+Most of KY 70 from Brownsville to Cave City is designated as part of an official Kentucky Scenic Byway.
+KY 70 from the Mammoth Cave park's southeast boundary to the junction with KY 90 is part of the Cordell Hull Scenic Byway, most of which is the core route of the annual Roller Coaster Yard Sale, which includes parts of KY 90 and KY 63 in the southern part of the state.

 After departing Cave City, KY 70 goes further east to cross U.S. Route 31E at Griderville, and heads for Hiseville, and then crosses into the northern part of Metcalfe County.
-After KY 70's Metcalfe County entrance, it goes through Sulphur Well, and then beyond that point, KY 70 joins US 68.
+After KY 70's entrance into Metcalfe County, it goes through Sulphur Well, and then beyond that point, KY 70 joins US 68.

 Green and Taylor counties

 Both KY 70 and U.S. Route 68 begins a concurrency going through northern Metcalfe County before entering Green County and go through Exie, and Greensburg to cross the Green River (this is KY 70's third Green River crossing).
-After running a concurrency with a third route, KY 61, US 68/KY 70 continues east into Taylor County.
+After running a concurrency with a third route, KY 61, US 68/KY 70 continues east into Taylor County, where it transitions from Central into the Eastern time zone.
 In Campbellsville, KY 70's companionship with US 68 ends, and KY 70 goes back to being a standalone highway.
-KY 70 is replaced with KY 55 in terms of concurrency with US 68 for its course to Lebanon.
+KY 70 is replaced with KY 55, which joined US 68 on the west side of Campbellsville, in terms of concurrency with US 68 for its course to Lebanon.

 KY 70, alone, continues eastward through eastern Taylor County to Elk Horn and Mannsville.